picsolab/Money_and_Politics/README.md

 The code utilizes the Econometrics Toolbox.
 It can be downloaded at: http://www.spatial-econometrics.com/

 ## Publication
-If you make use of these data sets, please cite:
+If you make use of these data sets and code, please cite:

 Lin, Y.-R., Lazer, D., Kennedy, R. (2015).
 "The Geography of Money and Politics: Population Density, Social Networks and Political Contributions," SSRN-id2632149